 Ja, well, no, fine.
-All you folks who thought this was a bit of a jorl so far, or have been thinking that IS projects are an excuse for back-sliding - think again.
+All you folks who thought this was a bit of a jorl so far, or have been thinking that IS pracs can take preference - think again.
 In this practical you are to

 - familiarize yourself with writing syntax-driven applications with the aid of the Coco/R parser generator, and - study the use of simple symbol tables.